 - When choosing the number of days delay in sending the survey, keep in mind the number of days delay used for sending your rejection emails from Lever.
 The delay in Starred is based on the rejection date in Lever, not based on when your rejection email is sent from Lever.

 - Sender: you have options here.
-You can use a generic email address or create an "alias sender address".
-Please note: if you choose a generic email address, that address always needs to be an active user in Starred.
-For this reason we recommend opting for the "alias sender address" option, which you can find explained at this page.
+You can use a user email address or create an "alias sender address".
+We recommend opting for the "alias sender address" option, which you can find explained at this page.

 - Custom fields: